ungoldman/style.css/README.md

 You can see this layout style in action on the [`mine.css`][guide] website.

+The tow classes are:

+- `safe-area-inset`: This should typically be applied to `body`.
+This enables mobile notch padding when nessisary.
+- `mine-layout`: Simple, responsive margins for a document.
+Apply to the content body or whereever else you want a nice default margin.

 ## Thanks

 `mine.css` stands on the shoulders of giants from the excellent work found in [style.css][style].
 Thank you!